Blazing the Overland Trail: Production

-Blazing the Overland Trail is the last of these patchworks, relying heavily on major sequences from two older serials, White Eagle and Overland with Kit Carson.
+Blazing the Overland Trail was the last of Sam Katzman's four ultra-low-budget adventure serials, filmed in the twilight of serial production.
+Most of the action scenes were lifted from two older serials, White Eagle and Overland with Kit Carson.
 Lee Roberts is costumed to match old footage of Buck Jones, and Dennis Moore is dressed to match even older shots of Bill Elliott.
 New shots are noticeably cheap, with only two or three people on camera (while the old stock shots have entire ensembles).
+The action is so threadbare that the new scenes show the heroes watching the big action scenes and discussing them, instead of actually participating in them.
+Even the henchmen are generic, with random character names beginning with A, B, C, and D.

 Unlike many long-running series that were abruptly canceled without advance notice, Columbia and Katzman had definitely agreed that Blazing the Overland Trail would be the final serial.
 It was filmed in November and December of 1955 and released in August of 1956.
-Thereafter, Columbia began reissuing its older serials to theaters, at the same pace of three per year.
-Columbia discontinued its three-per-year schedule in 1965; its revival of the Batman serial was extremely successful and inspired the Batman television series.
+Thereafter, Columbia began reissuing its older serials to theaters, at the rate of three per year.
+Columbia discontinued its three-per-year schedule in 1966; its revival of the Batman serial was extremely successful and inspired the Batman television series.

 Most trade journals had stopped reviewing serials by the 1950s; only Motion Picture Exhibitor published a report on Blazing the Overland Trail, and then it was only a plot synopsis.
 The only critical remark about the quality was a single word: "Fair".